Dentistry

 Composite bonding is used as a solution for numerous reasons like;

-• Chipped teeth,cracks
+• Chipped teeth, cracks

 • Small gaps

-• Stains/discoloration.
+• Stains/discolouration.

 • Minor reshaping of uneven teeth.